-If you suffer from hair loss or male pattern baldness, then you’ve probably heard of the hair loss treatment Finasteride.
-This prescription-only medication is extremely effective at tackling hair loss and even promoting regrowth and Finasteride side effects are generally uncommon.
+If you suffer from pattern hair loss or male pattern baldness, then you’ve probably heard of the hair loss treatment Finasteride, which is the active ingredient in Propecia.
+This prescription drug is extremely effective at tackling hair loss and even promoting hair regrowth, and Finasteride side effects are generally uncommon.

-Although the risk of experiencing Finasteride side effects is low, it’s important to be aware of how this treatment could potentially affect you, and how likely you are to experience any side effects.
+Although the risk of experiencing these adverse effects is low, it’s important to be aware of how this therapy could potentially affect patients like you and how likely you are to experience any common Propecia side effects.

 On this page, we’ll be talking about the common side effects of Finasteride in detail so that you know exactly what to expect if you decide to use this treatment.

-Each individual is different, meaning we can all react to the same medication in different ways.
-Some users of Finasteride will not experience any side effects at all and will have an extremely positive experience with the medication.
-To find out how real users got on with Finasteride, you can go to our Finasteride reviews page.
+Everyone’s body is unique, and medication reactions can vary from person to person.
+Some users of Propecia will not experience any side effects at all and will have an extremely positive experience with the medication.
+You can go to our Finasteride reviews page to find out how real users got on with Finasteride.

-However, there are some possible side effects that you may experience if you decide to use Finasteride to treat hair loss.
+However, there are some possible side effects that you may experience if you decide to use Finasteride for hair loss.
 Some people may experience the most common or more unusual side effects of using this treatment.

 Here are some of the known side effects of Finasteride:

 Uncommon frequency (affects between 1 and 10 people of every 1000)